Cleanliness and log-characteristic cycles for vector bundles with flat connections: Introduction

-The cleanness type condition is \emph{necessary} for such kind of formula.
-However, to rigorously define what cleanness means is very subtle.
-We start by explaining how to understand the meaning of the cleanness condition.
-A caveat is that these points of view lead to \emph{inequivalent} definitions of cleanness; we list them from the strongest to the weakest.
+The cleanliness condition Kato assumed in his formula is \emph{necessary}, and is given in a very explicit form.
+But when working with vector bundle of higher rank, it is very subtle to rigorously define the cleanliness condition.
+We start by explaining how to interpret the meaning of the cleanliness condition.
+A caveat is that these viewpoints lead to \emph{inequivalent} definitions of cleanliness; we list them from the strongest to the weakest.
 (Proofs maybe found in Section~2: Theorem~\ref{T:kedlaya-criterion} for (1)$\Rightarrow$(2), Theorem~\ref{T:numerical=>clean} for (2)$\Rightarrow$(3), and Proposition~\ref{P:local-calculation} for (3)$\Rightarrow$(4).)

-(1) At the formal neighborhood of each closed point of $X$ and up to a tamely ramified extension, $M$ has a ``good formal structure" (see \cite{kedlaya-sabbah1, kedlaya-sabbah2}); vaguely speaking, it can be written as a direct sum of some differential modules which are tensor products of regular differential modules with some ``simple and explicit" rank one (irregular) differential modules.
+(1) In the formal neighborhood of each closed point of $X$ and up to a tamely ramified extension, $M$ has a ``good decomposition" in the sense of \cite{kedlaya-sabbah1, kedlaya-sabbah2}; vaguely speaking, it can be written as a direct sum of some differential modules which are tensor products of regular differential modules with some ``simple and explicit" rank one (irregular) differential modules.
+See Definition~\ref{D:good-decomposition} for the precise definition.

-(2) At the formal neighborhood of each closed point of $X$, the function(s) parameterizing irregularities along exceptional divisors of toroidal blowups are linear, if appropriately normalized.
-This is a weak version of Kedlaya's ``numerical cleanness" \cite[Theorem~4.4.2]{kedlaya-sabbah1}.
+(2) In the formal neighborhood of each closed point of $X$, the function(s) interpolating the irregularities along the exceptional divisors of toroidal blowups are linear, if appropriately normalized.
+This is a weak version of Kedlaya's ``numerical cleanliness" \cite[Theorem~4.4.2]{kedlaya-sabbah1}.

-(3) The ramification of at each closed point of $D$ is ``controlled" by the ramification at generic points of $D$.
+(3) The irregularity of the connection at each closed point of $D$ is ``controlled" by the irregularity at the generic points of $D$.
 In particular, there is no expected contribution to the Euler characteristic from codimension $\geq 2$ strata.
-This is the cleanness condition we will work with throughout this paper.
-One expects this definition generalize to analogous positive characteristic situation.
-(See \cite{abbes-saito-clean}.)
+This is the cleanliness condition we will work with throughout this paper.
+One expects that this definition (as oppose to the previous two stronger statements) generalizes to analogous positive characteristic situation.
+(See \cite{abbes-saito} for the description at the generic points in the analogous $\ell$-adic setting.)

-(4) In terms of log-characteristic cycle, cleanness should imply that the log-characteristic variety associated to $M$ consists of only zero sections of the log-cotangent bundle and some line bundles over $D$; in other words, there is nothing of relative dimension $\geq2$ over a point on $X$.
+(4) In terms of the log-characteristic variety $\Car(M)$ of $M$, the cleanliness condition should imply that $\Car(M)$ consists of only zero sections of the log-cotangent bundle and some line bundles over $D$; in particular, the fiber of $\Car(M)$ over each closed point of $X$ is at most one-dimensional.